meisam-wiki/telescreen/README.md

   - -dir: Path to the local directory containing the slides
   - -w: Slides refresh time.
 Delay time (in seconds) between changing the slides

+### Troubleshooting
+By default, the Telescreen logs all the messages to “telescreen.log” file.
+You can use this file for monitoring the events or for its troubleshooting.
+The logging behavior of the Telescreen can be tweaked in the configs.py file.

 ### License and attributions

 * source: Telescreen source is available under the [GNU GPL v3+] (attributions: Meisam@wikimedia, MichaelSchoenitzer@wikimedia)